-On June 9, 2021 and December 9, 2021, Frontera Bahia advanced \$11.4 million and \$24.4 million, respectively, to Puerto Bahia under the Equity Contribution Agreement, in each case as a loan.
-To date, Frontera Bahia has advanced a total of \$109.71 million under the Equity Contribution Agreement, out of which \$41.3 million was converted into preferred shares of Puerto Bahia on December 30, 2020, and \$27.07 million was converted into preferred shares of Puerto Bahia on December 30, 2020, and \$27.07 million was converted into preferred shares of Puerto Bahia on December 30, 2021.
-For details of the Company's transactions with IVI, see "Note 4 - Acquisition of Infrastructure Ventures Inc.", "Note 17 - Investments in Associates," "Note 18 - Other Assets" and "Note 25 - Related-Party Transactions" of the 2021 Annual Financial Statements.
+As part of the agreements for the 2025 Puerto Bahia Debt credit agreement, Frontera Bahia, IVI, Puerto Bahia and Wilmington Trust, National Association (as administrative and collateral agent) entered into an equity contribution agreement (the "Equity Contribution Agreement") dated October 4, 2013.
+Under the Equity Contribution Agreement, the Company and IVI agreed jointly and severally to cause contributions (via debt or equity) to Puerto Bahia up to the aggregate amount of \$130 million, which the Company has fully disbursed, out of which \$41.3 million was converted into preferred shares of Puerto Bahia on December 30, 2020, \$27.07 million was converted into preferred shares of Puerto Bahia on December 30, 2021, and \$30 million was converted into ordinary shares of Puerto Bahia on December 27, 2022.
+For details of the Company's transactions with IVI, see "Note 4 - Acquisition of Infrastructure Ventures Inc.", "Note 16.
+Investments in Associates," "Note 17.
+Other Assets" and "Note 23.
+Related-Party Transactions" of the 2022 Annual Financial Statements.